TomZoon/news-narwhal/README.md

 News Narwhal was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Goal
-The goal is to make a newsreader.
-I'm better at the other Frameworks (Polymer/Vue), but I've chosen to use React to show my React skills.
-This is also why I've also chosen to make all the React elements myself.
+The goal is to make a newsreader in React.
+I will be making all the React elements myself.
 Making use of the basic html elements.
 The newsreader will (hopefully) be fully responsive.
 From mobile to desktop views.
 I also wanted to make sure that you could link articles/sections to other people with the url.

 ## Design
-I chose an animal that started with the N for the name and an accompanying icon with some colors for the color scheme.
+I chose an animal that started with the N for the name and an accompanying icon(Thanks Freepik from www.flaticon.com) with some colors for the color scheme.
 I'm not a very good visual designer, but this works.
 I chose a font that works well in big blobs of texts (Roboto).

 ### UX
 * **Drawer** - For the subject sections.
 My original plan was that you could add/remove your own sections.